satishccy/arcraft/usecase/arcraft-frontend/README.md

 This frontend application serves as a complete showcase for the Arcraft npm package, demonstrating:

-- **Multi-ARC Support**: Create NFTs using ARC-3, ARC-19, and ARC-69 standards
+- **Multi-ARC Support**: Create and manage assets using ARC-3, 19, 54, 59, 62, 69, and 82.
-- **IPFS Integration**: Upload files using Pinata and Filebase providers
+- **IPFS Integration**: Upload files using Pinata and Filebase providers.
-- **Blockchain Queries**: Query application and asset data with ARC-82
+- **Blockchain Queries**: Query application and asset data with ARC-82.
-- **Metadata Tracking**: Track version history for updatable NFTs
+- **Advanced Asset Utilities**: Standardized methods for burning, sending, and tracking supply of assets.
-- **Cross-Platform Compatibility**: Browser-based implementation of the SDK
+- **Cross-Platform Compatibility**: Browser-based implementation of the SDK.

 ## ✨ Features